How to Connect Xbox Controller to Surface with Xbox Wireless Support

 4. Surface Studio 2

-If you have a non-supported Surface or a normal PC, check this article on how to connect Xbox Controller to your PC via Xbox Wireless Adapter.
+If you have a non-supported Surface or a standard PC, check this article on connecting an Xbox Controller to your PC via an Xbox Wireless Adapter.

 Here are several benefits of using Xbox Wireless technology to connect your Xbox controllers over Bluetooth technology.